-- Do not attempt to merely "memorize" the material in this course; you will not do well.
-The goal is to truly learn, which means you understand the concepts and can apply them in different situations with changing circumstances.
-Work hard, ask for help, and don't give up. - Reach out to me if something's going on.
+- Do not expect this class, its material, or a good grade to come easily to you.
+Work hard, put in the time and effort, ask for help, and don't give up. - Reach out to me if something's going on.
 I want to help you.
 I am here to help you.
 I may not always have the answers, but I can be a listening ear, provide resources, steer you in the right direction, support you, etc.

-ACCT 2020 is a difficult course and requires a significant amount of effort and time on the part of the student - during class AND outside of it.
+ACCT 3120 is a difficult course and requires a significant amount of effort and time on the part of the student - during class AND outside of it.
 I am responsible for teaching you in class, answering questions, being available, providing you resources, offering support, and giving fair assignments/examinations.
 YOU are responsible for your own learning and performance, for getting help when needed, for putting in the necessary time and effort.
 Students who do not take responsibility and action for these will generally be frustrated with the results.